 In the cloud, insurance companies can leverage artificial intelligence (AI) and machine learning (ML) technologies to streamline many business processes and workflows, such as lead qualification, underwriting, claims processing, and policyholder services.

-The cloud also lets insurers leverage big data to improve risk prediction accuracy during underwriting, process claims faster to reduce fraud, design personalized marketing experiences, and identify new cross-sell opportunities.
+The cloud lets insurers leverage big data to provide more accurate risk predictions when underwriting a policy, and to process claims more quickly, which reduces fraud.
+You can also develop more personalized marketing experiences for customers and identify new cross-sell opportunities.